afewell/ovathetap/README.md

 ### Relocate TAP images to the local Harbor registry
-- **IMPORTANT** use firefox and login to the harbor portal (https://harbor.tanzu.demo).
-Create a new project named "tap" with public access
-  - Note: It should work just fine if you set it for private access, I just set it for public for simplicity

 ```sh
 ## Relocate TAP Images to your install registry
 export INSTALL_REGISTRY_USERNAME=admin